rglatzer/GetDataProject/CodeBook.md

 ##TRANSFORMATIONS
-- Column labels were added to Subject_T, x_T, and Y_t data
+- Column labels were added to Subject_T, x_T, and y_T data
-- in Y_t a column of the activity label was added
+- in y_T a column of the activity label was added
-- in X_t data was filtered to just include mean and standard deviation values ()
+- in x_T data was filtered to just include mean and standard deviation values ()
 - subject_T, y_T, and x_T were cbinded into a single data set for test and train
 - The test and train data sets were Rbind into a single data set called Data
 - The Data data set was melted and then dcast into a tidy data set that provides the mean of each mean and stardard deviation value